jundalisay/superb/content/en/research/constitutions/us/amendment-11.md

 ---

-AMENDMENT 11 - Passed by Congress March 4, 1794.
+AMENDMENT 11 - Passed March 4, 1794.
 Ratified February 7, 1795.

 Note: Article 3, section 2, of the Constitution was modified by amendment 11.

 The Judicial power shall not be construed to extend to any suit in law or equity, commenced or prosecuted against one of the US by Citizens of another State, or by Citizens of any Foreign State.

-AMENDMENT 12 - Passed by Congress December 9, 1803.
+AMENDMENT 12 - Passed December 9, 1803.
 Ratified June 15, 1804.

-Note: A portion of Article II, section 1 of the Constitution was superseded by the 12th amendment.
+Note: A portion of Article 2, section 1 of the Constitution was superseded by the 12th amendment.

 The Electors shall meet in their respective states and vote by ballot for President and Vice-President.